VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Methodology

 \subsection{Efficient implementation}

-Our efficient implementation for VPRTempo involves training and querying a 3D weight tensor $\mathbf{T}\in \mathbb{R}^{|N|*|L_i|*|L_j|}$ with $|N|$ being the number of modules, $|L_i|$ the number of the neurons in the pre-synaptic layer (either $L_I$ or $L_F$), and $L_j$ being the number of neurons in the post-synaptic layer ($L_F$ or $L_O$).
+Our efficient implementation for VPRTempo involves training and querying a 3D weight tensor $\mathbf{T}\in \mathbb{R}^{|N|\cdot|L_i|\cdot|L_j|}$ with $|N|$ being the number of modules, $|L_i|$ the number of the neurons in the pre-synaptic layer (either $L_I$ or $L_F$), and $L_j$ being the number of neurons in the post-synaptic layer ($L_F$ or $L_O$).
 This setup capitalizes on parallel computing to boost efficiency and speed \cite{NEURIPS2019_9015}.
-During training, the weight tensor $\mathbf{T}$ is multiplied by an image tensor $\mathbf{I} \in \mathbb{R}^{|N|*1*|L_i|}$ that holds images associated with a particular module and their input spike rates.
-At deployment time, the single query image is fed to all modules concurrently, leveraging parallel processing to decrease the overall inference time.
+During training, the weight tensor $\mathbf{T}$ is multiplied by an image tensor $\mathbf{I} \in \mathbb{R}^{|N|\cdot1\cdot|L_i|}$ that holds images associated with a particular module and their input spike rates.
+Single query images are fed to all modules concurrently, leveraging parallel processing to decrease the overall inference time.